Nuclear Power in Indonesia

 At Yogyakarta, as well as the 250 kW Kartini research reactor, which started up in 1979 and operates at 100 kW, there is the Teknologi Accelerator and Process Materials Centre (PTAPB) and the College of Nuclear Technology (STTN).

 At the Bandung Reactor Centre of BATAN the country’s first research reactor, a small Triga mkII, started up in 1964 and was subsequently boosted to 2 MW.
+Plans are being made for its shutdown in a few years, and decommissioning.
 The site also hosts the Nuclear Materials Technology and Radiometric Centre (PTNBR) where nuclear medicine in the country was established.

 Friday Market in Jakarta is a larger nuclear establishment, with Isotopes and Radiation Technology Applications Centre (PATIR), Technology Centre for Radiation Safety and Metrology (PTKMR), Nuclear Geology Development Centre (PPGN), Centre for Education and Training, and the Centre for Nuclear Science and Technology Dissemination (PDIN).